Easter

 9

-This idea comes from Play Party Plan and it’s a good one.
-Find eggs in particular patterns, then hide them and have your kids collect them in the correct pattern in order to receive their award.
-For instance, you could say you must find the striped, polka dot, checked, then diamond decorated eggs in that order.
+This idea comes from Play Party Plan and it’s a good one for indoor Easter egg hunts.
+Find eggs in particular patterns, then hide them and have your kids collect them in the correct pattern in order to receive their reward.
+For instance, you could say you must find the striped, polka dot, checked, then diamond-decorated eggs in that order.
 Each time they find one they have to bring it back to you so you can check if they got the pattern right.
-This is a great option for an indoor egg hunt in particular.
+For toddlers learning their shapes, ask them to find all the eggs with circles on them, then squares, and so on.

 10